Dynamotivation/dynamotivation.github.io/content/portfolio/software/joins-the-battle-meme-generator.md

     *   The biggest feature was that this app was more than a mere template for an image editor and instead utilizing a game engine.
 Everything was rendered dynamically leveraging shaders and surfaces offered by the engine.
 This is very much akin to "non destructive editing" workflows and effect stacks found in modern paid photo editing software, but for free, premade, and smarter!\
     Thanks to being in a game engine, a lot of features could be powered by pure math and constraints, such as the sadly never published video export feature.
 All animation featured was calculated based on composition and how reference trailers would behave, be it the timing, slide in or trajectory of lense flare effects.
 *   Stylized Text Manipulation
-    *   The "Joins the Battle!" text was editable and of course also dynamically rendered on the fly in terms of styling and appearance.
+    *   The "Joins the Battle" text was editable and of course also dynamically rendered on the fly in terms of styling and appearance.

 <div class="blogImageList">
     <style>